Betty Trask

-Margaret Elizabeth Lisle Trask (born Bath, 2 January 1893; died Frome, 25th January 1983) was an English writer of romance novels.
+Margaret Elizabeth Lisle Trask (2 January 1893 – 25 January 1983) was an English writer of romance novels.

+Early life

-Betty Trask was born at 3 Park Lane in Bath, the daughter of William Trask (1859-1949), Chairman of Ham Hill and Doulting Stone Quarries who played cricket for Somerset, and Margaret Stancomb Trask (1863-1957), daughter of Philip Edgar Le Gros, joint owner of Frome Silk and Crepe Mill.
-Her cousin, Philip Walter Le Gros (1892-1980), was also a notable cricketer.
+Betty Trask was born at 3 Park Lane in Bath, the daughter of William Trask (1859–1949), Chairman of Ham Hill and Doulting Stone Quarries who played cricket for Somerset, and Margaret Stancomb Trask (1863–1957), daughter of Philip Edgar Le Gros, joint owner of Frome Silk and Crepe Mill.
+Her cousin, Philip Walter Le Gros (1892–1980), was also a notable cricketer.

+Career

 Betty Trask published her first novel in 1928, called Cotton Glove Country, when she was 35 years old.
 She then published at least 32 more novels until 1957, an average of one a year, which were published by Hodder & Stoughton, Collins or Robert Hale.
 She also published short stories in The Royal Magazine, Woman’s Journal and Ladies Home Journal.